emarsden/dash-mpd-cli/README.md

 - XLink elements (only with actuate=onLoad semantics), including resolve-to-zero
 - All forms of segment index info: SegmentBase@indexRange, SegmentTimeline, SegmentTemplate@duration, SegmentTemplate@index, SegmentList
-- Media containers of types supported by mkvmerge, ffmpeg or VLC (this includes ISO-BMFF / CMAF / MP4, WebM, MPEG-2 TS)
+- Media containers of types supported by mkvmerge, ffmpeg, VLC or MP4Box (this includes ISO-BMFF / CMAF / MP4, WebM, MPEG-2 TS)
 - Subtitles: preliminary download support for WebVTT, TTML and SMIL streams, as well as some support for the wvtt format.